Mediation Services

 Office of Student Accountability and Conflict Response

 If at least one party to the dispute is a Penn State University Park student, the University offers free mediation services through the Office of Student Accountability and Conflict Response.
-Sessions are one hour long and are conducted confidentially and safely by mediators who are staff or affiliates of Penn State that have been trained to assist people in airing their concerns, clearing up misunderstandings, and arriving at a resolution that is agreeable to both parties.
-In order to ensure neutrality, the mediators assigned to each case are approved by all of the parties involved.
+Sessions are one hour long and are conducted confidentially and safely by mediators who are staff or affiliates of Penn State and have been trained to assist individuals in airing their concerns, clarifying misunderstandings, and reaching a mutually agreeable resolution.
+To ensure neutrality, mediators assigned to each case are approved by all parties involved.

 Other Mediation Services

-- Mediation services are offered by the Center for Alternatives in Community Justice.
+- The Center for Alternatives in Community Justice offers mediation services.
 Fees are assessed on a sliding scale, based on each participant's income.

 What can mediation solve?